Soyuz 11

-Soyuz 11 (Союз 11) was the only crewed mission to board the world's first space station, Salyut 1 (Soyuz 10 had soft-docked, but had not been able to enter due to latching problems).
+Soyuz 11 (Союз 11) was the only crewed mission to board the world's first space station, Salyut 1.
 The crew, Georgy Dobrovolsky, Vladislav Volkov, and Viktor Patsayev, arrived at the space station on 7 June 1971, and departed on 29 June 1971.
-The mission ended in disaster when the crew capsule depressurised during preparations for re-entry, killing the three-man crew.
+The mission ended in disaster when the crew capsule depressurised during preparations for re-entry, killing the three-person crew.
 The three crew members of Soyuz 11 are the only humans to have died in space.